C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Give the situation first: a bug fix sits on a long-running development branch and you need exactly that one fix on the release branch, without the other twenty commits that came with it.
+- Situation first: a bug fix sits on a long-running dev branch, need exactly that fix on the release branch without the other twenty commits

-Walk the diagram: one commit, copied onto the current branch.
+- Walk the diagram: one commit, copied onto the current branch

-The key insight is that a Git commit's identity is its hash, which covers the content *and* the parent and metadata.
-Same change, different parent, different hash.
-So Git sees the two as unrelated commits, not as one change in two places.
+- Key insight: a commit's identity is its hash, which covers content *and* parent and metadata
+  - Same change, different parent, different hash
+  - Git sees two unrelated commits, not one change in two places

-That is exactly why the warning matters: merge later and the change arrives a second time, usually as a conflict rather than a clean duplicate.
+- That's exactly why the warning matters: merge later and the change arrives a second time, usually as a conflict rather than a clean duplicate

-Mention that a cherry-pick can conflict, and that `git cherry-pick --abort` backs out cleanly.
+- Mention: a cherry-pick can conflict, `git cherry-pick --abort` backs out cleanly

-If you take one thing away: cherry-pick is for exceptions.
-A workflow that needs it routinely usually wants a different branching model.
+- Takeaway: cherry-pick is for exceptions - a workflow that needs it routinely usually wants a different branching model -->
--->

 ---